fuzzygroup/blog/_drafts/so-you-have-a-chance-to-go-freelance.md

 Now let's say that you were offered a compensation package of $10,000 per month -or- $120,000 on an annualized basis.
 The question then becomes is the difference between $10,000 per month and $8,242.00 per month sufficient to cover health care?
 And of course there are lots and lots of other things but let's talk about health care to start.

+# Fully Loaded Cost - An Alternate Way to Calculate Your Job's Worth

+The example above really only deals with salary plus vacation but a full time job has a lot of other "compensation" things like:

+* computer hardware
+* office space
+* sick days
+* etc

+The aggregate value of these non cash compensation items is what I have always referred to as the "fully loaded cost" of employing an engineer and my back of the envelope rule is that you need to allocate between 1.25 x salary to 1.5 x salary so that makes the original compensation package worth:

+* 1.25 * 103,000 = 128,750.00
+* 1.5 * 103,000 = 154,500.0

+# Hourly Rate - Another Way to Look at Your Offer

+So the offer that we are looking at is for "full time" work at a rate of $10,000 per month or $120,000 per year.
+Let's assume that you are working 50 weeks out of the year and you are working 40 hours per week.
+That means that we are talking about 2,000 hours per year.
+So the hourly rate then becomes:

+120,000 / 2000 = $60 / hour

+As a consultant, I would argue that rate is low.
+My last consulting gig went out the door at $125 / hour.
+Now, on the other hand, bird in the hand versus bird in the bush.
+This is for a long term project and guaranteed long term work really, really **counts**.
+I suspect that most consultants never come close to making $120,000 / year.

 # Health Care Overview

 The bulk of this next bit of this came from a good friend, Lisa Meece, the Chairwoman of the local Star Base Indy science fiction convention.
 Lisa has been a freelance worker for over a decade now and actually understands health care in a way I don't.
 Oh and if you're in the Indianapolis area, consider going to StarBase Indy this coming Thanksgiving: